Skip to content

 Project Life Cycle

 The PMO has aligned its project management methodologies with the Project Management Institute (PMI).
-By applying knowlege and experience with these practices, PMO staff help increase the opportunity for project success.
+By applying knowledge and experience with these practices, PMO staff help increase the opportunity for project success.
 The Project Management Body of Knowledge (PMBOK) divides projects into five phases.
 These phases represent the path a project takes from the beginning to its end and are generally referred to as the project “life cycle."

 The Project Management Life Cycle has five phases (inclusive of Phase 0, Discovery): Initiation, Planning, Execution, Monitoring and Controlling, and Closure.
 Each project life cycle phase is described below.